d-morrison/rwicc/README.md

 rm(sim_data)
 ```

-Here’s a look at the participant-level data:
+Here’s a look at the first few rows of participant-level data:

 ``` r
 library(pander)